appveyor/website/src/docs/enterprise/installation.md

 Close IIS Manager, and exit your RDP session.

-Now you can point your browser to `https://ci.yourcompany.com` and see AppVeyor CI login page!
+Now you can point your browser to `https://ci.yourcompany.com` and see the AppVeyor CI login page!

 Login to AppVeyor and go to **Account menu &rarr; Settings &rarr; General**.
 Change **Application public URL** to `https://ci.yourcompany.com` adn enable **Enfoce secure HTTPS connections**.